Get insider access

 65" 75" 85" 98"

 The TCL QM8/QM851G QLED is better than the TCL QM7/QM751G QLED.
-With a few exceptions, notably viewing angle and PQ EOTF tracking, the QM8 does everything better than the QM7.
+With a few exceptions, the QM8 does most things better than the QM7.
 The QM8 is noticeably brighter in HDR and SDR, has better contrast, and is more accurate in SDR prior to calibration.
 It also has much better reflection handling than the QM7, making it a far better option if you like to watch TV in extremely bright rooms.
-Overall, the 2024 QM8 is a noticeable upgrade over the QM7.
+Still, the QM7 is more accurate in HDR and has better color volume in SDR.
+But, overall, the QM8 is a noticeable upgrade over the QM7.

 TCL Q6/Q651G QLED